Robotica-UNAL-G3-A/finalProject/README.md

 # finalProject
 Final project robotics class.
-Creation of a routine integrating all aspects of a robotic cell
+Creation of a routine integrating all aspects of a robotic cell.

+## Tool
+The tool can be found under the [lib folder ](./lib)

 ## Video: